abambre/Data-Intensive-Computing/Diagnosis-and-Corrective-measures-For-Heterogeneous-Yarn-Cluster/README.md

     To dynamically add datanode inside the cluster , VM specific information need to be provided in, hadoop/bringNewNodeUp.sh

-  On Resource manager, this script need to be placed in /usr/local/hadoop/logs/ directory with proper permissions.
+  On the Resource manager, this script need to be placed in /usr/local/hadoop/logs/ directory with proper permissions.